Fine-grained deterministic hardness of the shortest vector problem: Discussion

 \section{Discussion}

-Let us conclude by discussing some properties of the reduction proved in this paper, as well as possibilities to improve the current results, and other directions to explore in future research.
+Let us conclude by discussing some properties of the reduction proved in this paper, as well as possibilities to improve and extend the results, and other directions to explore in future research.

 \begin{remark}(Scalability of the reduction)